matthewpersico/matthewpersico.github.io/_posts/2022-08-11-three-little-numbers.md

 Leo: "The problem is I don't want a drink; I want 10 drinks."

 And that resonated with me: My name is Matthew Persico and I am a ["foodaholic"](https://en.wikipedia.org/wiki/Food_addiction).
-When you want a cookie to take a cookie; I take a half sleeve.
-You get a slice of pizza, I eat three.
+You see, When you want a cookie, you take *a* cookie; I take a half sleeve.
+While you get a slice of pizza, I eat three.
 You have a dish of pasta, I get a bowl, go back for seconds, and grab another spoonful as I am putting it into the fridge.